 For English Cocker Spaniels, the first year of life is roughly equal to the teenage years in humans, and the second year moves them into early adulthood.
 After that, each year adds fewer “human years” than the old 7-year rule suggests.

-Most English Cocker Spaniels live between 12 and 15 years, which is considered a good lifespan for a medium-sized dog.
-Some may live longer with proper care, while others may age faster due to genetics or health issues.
+Most English Cocker Spaniels live between 12 and 15 years, which is considered a healthy lifespan for a medium-sized breed.
+Some may live longer with proper care, while others may age faster due to genetics or underlying health conditions.

 - Set realistic health expectations